Tips to compare and switch to green energy suppliers

 Saving by switching from a big six to an independent energy supplier

-Although independent energy suppliers are not always the cheapest, they tend to offer the least expensive energy plans on the market - the cheapest big six offers are always more expensive than the cheapest energy plans from independent suppliers.
+Although independent energy suppliers are not always the cheapest, they tend to offer the least expensive energy plans on the market - the cheapest major suppliers' offers are almost always more expensive than the cheapest energy plans from independent suppliers.